 In Canada, Chevron is exploring for natural gas from shale with projects in the liquids-rich Kaybob Duvernay shale gas play in west-central Alberta and in the Horn River/Liard Basins in northeast British Columbia.

 Chevron commenced an exploration program in the Duvernay in 2011, subsequently drilling 16 horizontal wells and completing 13 wells using multi-stage hydraulic fracturing.
 In the second half of 2014, Chevron commenced a pad drilling program to evaluate well production rates and reservoir performance.
+Drilling continued during 2016 on an appraisal and land retention program.
+A total of 53 wells had been tied into production facilities by early 2017.

 Chevron’s operations in the Fox Creek area include ongoing community consultations, engagement with First Nations and participation in the Fox Creek Operators Group.